pacnpal/Pac-cogs/birthday/README.md

 - Sends a celebratory message with random cake (or pie) emojis
 - Automatically removes the birthday role at midnight
 - Configurable timezone for role expiration
-- Option to set a specific channel for birthday announcements
+- Option to set a specific channel for birthday announcements (defaults to the channel where the command is used)
 - Restricts usage of the birthday command to specified roles
 - Users can assign the birthday role without needing a role higher than it in the hierarchy